 Questions have been raised about his behavior during the Easter Rising as well: his supporters claim he showed excellent leadership skills and meticulous planning abilities, and his detractors claim he suffered a nervous breakdown.

-Though he was arrested and put in Kilmainham Gaol with other famed political leaders, he was not executed as were Patrick Pearse, James Connolly and fourteen others, due to the fact that he was born in America.
+Though he was arrested and put in Kilmainham Gaol with the other leaders of the Rising, he was not executed as were Patrick Pearse, James Connolly and fourteen others, due to the fact that he was born in America.

 Author John Turi claims in his book, provocatively named “England’s Greatest Spy: Eamon de Valera,” that de Valera actually became a British informant during the Rising to save his own life:

 De Valera was born in New York and died in Blackrock, Co Dublin at age 92.
-He is one of the many famous Irish to be buried in Dublin’s Glasnevin Cemetery, along with Charles Parnell, Daniel O’Connell, Michael Collins and others.
+He is one of the many famous Irish people, along with Charles Parnell, Daniel O’Connell, and Michael Collins, buried in Dublin’s Glasnevin Cemetery.